 Copies of the plan can be downloaded from the council's website and are available to view in the local libraries.

 The purpose of a Development Plan Scheme is to enable stakeholders to gain an awareness of the plan preparation process and explain how and when they can engage.

 The Delivery Programme sets out the actions required to support the implementation of the Plan.
 It details who has responsibility to carry out the actions and the timescale for the action.

-Mapping will be available soon to illustrate the distribution of actions."
+Mapping is available (see 'Related links') to illustrate the spatial distribution of actions across the City.

 Details of the development plan process can be found below along with the various documents which have been produced throughout the preparation process.